magento/merchdocs/src/system/saas.md

    Private keys must include `----BEGIN PRIVATE KEY---` at the beginning of the key and `----END PRIVATE KEY----` at the end of the private key.

    {:.bs-callout-info}
-   Regardless of whether you are in a production environment or non-production Adobe Commerce environment, always paste your key values into the **Production API Key** and the **Production Private Key** fields.
+   Regardless of whether you are in a production environment or non-production Commerce environment, always paste your key values into the **Production API Key** and the **Production Private Key** fields.

 1. Click **Save Config**.